Printing Lingo: What Does -�Radius-� Mean when Referring to Rounded Corners?

 The illustration at right shows a circle with a 1/2" radius aligned with the corner of a red square.
 The red square represents the printed piece and the red curved section represents how the square corner of the printed piece would be rounded off.
 In most cases, all four corners of a printed piece are rounded, but some projects have just have one, two, or three corners rounded.

 If you have an upcoming print project that you would like enhanced with rounded corners, give Formax Printing Solutions a call at 866-367-6221.
-Or, if you already know your specs, simply click here to access our easy quote request form.
+Or, if you already know your specs, submit our quote request form.
 As always, we look forward to assisting with your printing and finishing needs!